sogua1980/cis342/README.md

 Demo & exercise
 ---

-- Exercise: Debugging the following program, upload the correct program to BB.
+- Exercise: Debug the following program using gdb, upload the correct program to BB.

 ```c
 #include<stdio.h> //printf